adish-jain/trading-engine/readme.md

     Testing, of course, led to a lot of time spent debugging, accidentally breaking my project, and then rewinding and fixing.
 It was definitely a process.
 Because this was a framework I wasn't too familiar with, it was also difficult at times to understand what exactly was causing the program to break.
 There were so many variables, and so it was a long process to pinpoint exactly what was causing a specific issue.
 But with each bug I ran into, I learned something new about the libraries and the framework with which I was dealing, and so I guess the best way to learn really is just to get your hands dirty.

-    The last few hours were spent writing up this entire write-up, which is perhaps just as important as the last few days combined. **For if you cannot convey what you've created, you take away from the sum of human knowledge**.
+    The last few hours were spent writing up this entire write-up, which is perhaps just as important as the last few days combined. **For if you cannot convey what you've created, you don't add to the sum of human knowledge**.